Colepng/Snake/to do.md

 #add a sync button that updates the user highscore server side and gets new data from the server ✔

+#add a back button in settings menu ✔

 #change how eveything works by making the server able to talk to mutlitple clients at once

 #implement a leaderboard ✔